Back to: LINQ Tutorial For Beginners and Professionals

 We can solve the above problem in four different ways.
 They are as follows

-- We need to use the other overloaded version of the Distinct() method which takes the IEqualityComparer interface as an argument.
-So, here we need to create a class that implements the IEqualityComparer interface and then we need to pass that compare instance to the Distinct() method.
+- We need to use the other overloaded version of the Distinct() method, which takes the IEqualityComparer interface as an argument.
+So, here, we need to create a class that implements the IEqualityComparer interface, and then we need to pass that comparer instance to the Distinct() method.

 - In the second approach, we need to override the Equals() and GetHashCode() methods within the Student class itself.

-- In the third approach, we need to project the required properties into a new anonymous type, which already overrides the Equals() and GetHashCode() methods
+- In the third approach, we must project the required properties into a new anonymous type, which overrides the Equals() and GetHashCode() methods.

 - By Implementing IEquatable<T> interface.